 – Jesus called himself the Son of Man and at the same time He is the Son of God.

-– God is the Father, Son and Holy Ghost, which are three entities.
+– God is the Father, Son and Holy Ghost, which are three separate entities.
 At the same time God says of Himself that He is “One” (Deuteronomy 6:4):

 “Hear, O Israel: The Lord our God, the Lord is one.”

 If you have ever seen a diamond in the rough, then you would agree that there is not much of a diamond to be seen in its original state.
 The processing of a diamond goes through several stages until it gets to be a crown jewel.
 The beauty of our salvation story is that God saw the diamond in us when nobody else would.
-Jesus purified us so we can shine and show our true colors – a story of wonder is the story of grace.
+Jesus purifies us so we can shine and show our true colors – a story of wonder is the story of grace.